Ibiza may be known as the isle of wild, but it’s also the ideal destination to have a relaxing and fun-filled vacation with the whole family.

 Cala Llenya is located north of Santa Eulalia and offers more shade than Cala Llonga, which makes it a great spot for picnics.
 The shallow water at Cala Llenya also makes it an ideal wading area for toddlers.
 So, pack a picnic lunch and spend an afternoon of fun in the sun.
 Just don’t forget the sunscreen!

-Aguamar Water Park Ibiza
+Have Fun at Aguamar Water Park Ibiza

 Aguamar Water Park is where to go in Ibiza to get wet and wild and is one of the most popular attractions in Ibiza for families.